About camping at Lake Yarrunga - Tallowa Dam

 Bendeela Recreation Area

-From 19 October 2020 the Bendeela camping area will be reopened for camping with a maximum of 1000 campers per night.
+Bendeela camping area can have a maximum of 1000 campers per night.
 Each site booking can be up to six people for a maximum of seven consecutive days.
 Campers must have a booking.

 - The front area will be open to vehicles seven days per week including public holidays and school holidays.